buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 legacy CI workflows that would be challenging and error-prone to migrate to a new CI platform.

-Remote Bazel, on the other hand, is intended as a drop-in solution that should be easy to integrate into pre-existing CI pipelines.
-It can be triggered via CURL request or by replacing
+Remote Bazel is a drop-in solution that can be more easily integrated into pre-existing CI pipelines.
-`bazel` commands with `bb remote` commands (Ex. `bazel test //...` => `bb remote test //...`).
+It can be triggered via CURL request or by replacing `bazel` commands with `bb remote` commands (Ex. `bazel test //...` => `bb remote test //...`).

 As Remote Bazel commands are dynamically constructed, it is also easier to pass